sandeepcr529/codespy/Readme.md

 After the script terminates, the codespy destructor will write the output to the standard output or files.
 If output format is html, just open the generated html files in a browser to see code coverage.

+### The addFileToSpy Function.
+This is a useful function that can limit the code analysis to a set of specified files.
+This can be useful if a project contains a large number of php files, but at time we are only interested in analyzing coverage of a particular file.

+A function can be added for analysis as

+    \codespy\Analyzer::addFileToSpy("/path/to/target/file");

+By restricting analysis to a single file or a small number of files, the test can be run without much reduction in speed.

-You can just download all the three files in to a directory, change the output dir in the test.php  and just run it to see its working.
-The html files should be written to the set output directry.
+For testing, you can just download all the three files in to a directory, change the output dir in the test.php  and just run it to see its working.
+The html files should be written to the set output directory.
 Just open the file in browser to see code coverage.